-Be sure to connect the cables properly.
+- Be sure to connect the cables properly.
 Do not allow unnecessary strain on the cables.
 (Do not put heavy objects on the cables.
 Do not bend or pull the cables forcibly.)
 It may result in damage to the cables, disconnection, and/or contact failure.
-These are extremely hazardous and may result in electric shock and/or improper function of the robot system.
-If the Manipulator is operated without connecting the brake release unit or the external short connector, the brakes cannot be released and it may cause damage on them.
-After using the brake release unit, be sure to connect the external short connector for the brake release unit, be sure to connect the brake release unit.
-The Manipulator arms may become hot after the Manipulator operation due to heat generation of the motors.
+These are extremely hazardous and may result in electric shock and/or improper function of the robot system. - If the Manipulator is operated without connecting the brake release unit or the external short connector, the brakes cannot be released and it may cause damage on them.
+After using the brake release unit, be sure to connect the external short connector to the Manipulator, or check connection of the connector for the brake release unit. - The Manipulator arms may become hot after the Manipulator operation due to heat generation of the motors.
 Be careful when performing maintenance.